 Before starting at St. John’s, all individuals will have an assessment.
 This will involve key members of staff looking carefully at reports and available documentation, the student spending one or two days at St. John’s and sometimes our staff visiting the student at home or in their current placement.
 In certain circumstances, we may admit a young adult without an EHCP.
 Please discuss this with our admissions team.

-For more information, requesting an application form, or booking a tour, students or parents/carers should contact our admissions and transitions team.
+For more information, to request an application form, or to book a tour, students or parents/carers should contact our Admissions and/or Transitions teams.

 All our colleagues are experienced in working effectively with vulnerable children and young people with complex diagnoses, learning difficulties, autistic spectrum conditions and mental health issues.